Groundbreaking Exhibit Staging Center Opens at Phipps Conservatory

 Phipps’ sustainability focus includes all materials used for the building.
 The use of Declare label products, along with avoiding Living Building Red List materials, means the building is free from toxic chemicals typically found in a long list of unhealthy building materials.
 As one example, black locust lumber, a native species with a very hard wood and no need for pressure treatment, was sourced to use on the deck and an interior wall.
 Additionally, sandstone used for the project was sourced locally from quarries in the Pittsburgh area.

 The Declare program, originating from the International Living Future Institute (ILFI), is an important product transparency initiative designed to promote greener, healthier products in marketplace where there is often little information about where products come from, what they contain and where they go once they have served their purpose.
 By certifying and promoting these products, ILFI hopes to shape better, healthier environments for construction workers, business employees and customers alike, as well as provide safer alternatives to traditional building materials.

 Beauty is not compromised in building a green building, evidenced by stunning biophilic design elements and art.
 Biophilia celebrates the bonds between humans and nature, adding to the healthy impact of the building on its occupants and guests.
 The ESC’s exterior is made out of corten steel, which naturally and artistically rusts.
-Imprints of leaves and horseshoes in the concrete pay tribute to the history and natural connection to the site, while a lush green roof over the vestibule also helps to manage stormwater.
+Imprints of leaves and horseshoes in the concrete pay tribute to the history and natural connection to the site, while a lush green roof over the vestibule also helps to manage rainwater.
 A vegetative living wall further enhances the biophilic connections for all who visit.